magomimmo/cljs-start/src/leiningen/new/cljs_start/README.md

-# Start from here
+# {{name}}

+A ClojureScript library designed to ... well, that part is up to you.

+## Usage

+FIXME

 ## License

-Copyright (C) 2013 Giacomo (Mimmo) Cosenza aka Magomimmo
+Copyright © {{year}} FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.